-10.4 Multiple sexual partners
+10.4 Multiple sexual partners: Women/men

 Given that most HIV infections are contracted through heterosexual contact, information on sexual behavior is important in designing and monitoring intervention programs to control the spread of the disease.
-Given that questions about sexual activity are sensitive, it is important to remember when interpreting the results in this section that respondents 'answers are likely to be biased.
+Given that questions about sexual activity are sensitive, it is important to remember when interpreting the results in this section that respondents' answers to this subject are likely to be biased.

-Figure 45 show the percentages of women and men age 15-49 who had sexual intercourse with more than one partner in the 12 months before the survey.
-Three percent of men and 1 percent of women in East province had two or more sexual partners during the 12 months preceding the survey as it is at national level.
-Men living in Rwamagana (10 percent) and those in Ngoma and Bugesera (5 percent) are more likely to have had multiple partners over the past 12 months than other respondents in the East province.
-Women in Gatsibo and Kayonza are the ones who reported having had more than one sexual partner than other women in East province.
+Figure 45 shows the percentages of women and men age 15-49 who had sexual intercourse with more than one partner in the last 12 months before the survey.
+Three percent of men and 0.4 percent of women in North province had two or more sexual partners during the 12 months preceding the survey as compared to 4.6 percent of men and 0.7 percent of women at the national level.
+Men living in Musanze (5.6 percent) are more likely to have had multiple partners over the past 12 months than other respondents in the North Province.
+Also women in Musanze are the ones that are likely to have had more than one sexual partners than other women in North province.

-10.5 Payment of sex
+10.5 Payment for sexual intercourse